-After the interview, we'll know whether or not we're moving into the induction stage with you.
+After the interview, we'll all know whether it's time to move to the next stage with you.
 If we do, you'll attend the next induction day scheduled in our calendar.
 These are run 3-4 times a year and we'll be in touch with a date.